ahmadexp/IEEE-3335/07 - Timing Interfaces/README.md

 ### 7.5.2 - Interoperability Requirements
 - All outputs **MUST** publish the same unified timescale.
 - Interfaces **SHOULD** support cross-vendor interoperability using common electrical and logical formats.
-- Optional extensions **MUST NOT** disrupt baseline compatibility.
+- Optional extensions **MUST NOT** _disrupt_ baseline compatibility.  << This is an objective, being too vague and open-ended to be a requirement. >>

 ---

 ## 7.6 - Summary

 Timing interfaces define the foundation of the TimeCard’s interoperability, enabling precise, deterministic, and cross-vendor synchronization.
-Compliance with these interface definitions ensures that all TimeCards—regardless of vendor or design—can seamlessly integrate into diverse host environments, maintain traceable time accuracy, and deliver stable frequency and phase alignment.
+Compliance with these interface definitions enables the objective that all TimeCards—regardless of vendor or design—can seamlessly integrate into diverse host environments, maintain traceable time accuracy, and deliver stable frequency and phase alignment.  << Ensures is far too strong - even if the standard is perfect, implementations never are. >>